 Cite this page

-Edited by: Gudrun Krämer, Denis Matringe, John Nawas, Everett Rowson.
+Encyclopaedia of Islam, THREE, Edited by: Kate Fleet, Gudrun Krämer, Denis Matringe, John Nawas, Everett Rowson.

 Consulted online on 23 October 2020 <http://dx.doi.org/10.1163/1573-3912_ei3_COM_23459>